 “The PR Masterclass” by Alex Singleton.
 Providing readers with great practical advice and effective tips, this book can help to increase your PR skills as well as improve your media relations.

-There are many other useful and informative PR books out there.
-In this post we’ve only given you a small selection that can help give you a head start in learning more about Public Relations.
 If you have already read some of these books, or have some other top reads, we’d love to hear your opinions – give us a shout in the comments below.